 Virginia Department of Labor and Industry (VDOLI), Labor and Employment Law

-Coordination of High-Quality Work-Based Learning Experiences
+Coordination of Career and Technical Education High-Quality Work-Based Learning Experiences

-School divisions should provide coordination of all HQWBL experiences.
-The HQWBL coordinator/teacher/point-of-contact will be employees designated by the school or school division administrators.
-Coordinators of HQWBL experiences should have a minimum goal of one coordination visit to the workplace per month and no fewer than one visit per grading period.
-The visits should include conferences involving the student, the HQWBL coordinator/teacher/point-of-contact, and a workplace representative to discuss the training plan (if applicable) and to evaluate student performance and progress.
+School divisions should provide coordination of all CTE HQWBL experiences.
+The CTE WBL coordinator/teacher/point of contact will be employees designated by the school or school division administrators.
+It is suggested that coordinators of CTE HQWBL experiences have a minimum goal of one coordination visit to the workplace per month and no fewer than one visit per grading period.
+The visits should include conferences involving the student, the CTE WBL coordinator/teacher/point of contact, and a workplace representative to discuss the training plan (if applicable) and to evaluate student performance and progress.

-High-Quality Work-Based Learning Coordinator/Teacher/Point-of-Contact Qualifications
+Career and Technical Education Work-Based Learning Coordinator/Teacher/Point of Contact Qualifications

-A HQWBL coordinator/teacher/point-of-contact should be professionally competent, knowledgeable of careers and job-experience placements, and/or have industry experience.
-In addition, the HQWBL coordinator/teacher/point-of-contact should have an understanding of technical, career, transition, and college opportunities.
-At this time, HQWBL coordinators/teachers/points-of-contact do not need to be licensed or endorsed by the VDOE (unless specified within a HQWBL experience).
+A CTE WBL coordinator/teacher/point of contact should be professionally competent, knowledgeable of careers and job-experience placements, and/or have industry experience.
+In addition, the CTE WBL coordinator/teacher/point of contact should understand technical, career, transition, and college opportunities.
+At this time, CTE WBL coordinators/teachers/points of contact do not need to be licensed or endorsed by the VDOE [unless specified within Cooperative Education (co-op), Supervised Agricultural Experience (SAE), Clinical, and Apprenticeship experiences].

-Careful selection of the HQWBL coordinator/teacher/point-of-contact is vitally important and key to an effective HQWBL program.
-The individual selected must be well qualified and clearly understand the roles and responsibilities.
-The HQWBL coordinator/teacher/point-of-contact must be able to work collaboratively, motivate others, and develop relationships with business and industry.
+Careful selection of the CTE WBL coordinator/teacher/point of contact is vitally important and key to an effective CTE HQWBL experience.
+The individual selected must be qualified and understand the roles and responsibilities associated with the CTE WBL coordinator/teacher/point of contact position.
+The CTE WBL coordinator/teacher/point of contact must be able to work collaboratively, motivate others, and develop relationships with business and industry.

-The successful HQWBL coordinator/teacher/point-of-contact should be knowledgeable and enthusiastic in
+The CTE WBL coordinator/teacher/point of contact should demonstrate the following roles and responsibilities:

 guiding and selecting students